 Stargazing in Fuerteventura is also a unique experience that you should not miss.
 The island has been designated as a Starlight Reserve, meaning that it is the perfect place to view the stars without the interference of light pollution.
-If you are an astronomy enthusiast or just love to gaze at the stars, La Atalayita in Pozo Negro and Sicasumbre viewpoint are great spots to observe the night sky.
+If you are an astronomy enthusiast or just love to gaze at the stars, La Atalayita in Pozo Negro and Sicasumbre viewpoint are two of the best places in Fuerteventura to observe the night sky.

 Tip: during your Fuerteventura vacation, you should not miss the chance to go on a dolphin and whale watching tour.
 Seeing the impressive animals in the wild is an experience you will never forget!

-View of the impresive Calderón Hondo volcano in Fuerteventura
+View of the impressive Calderón Hondo volcano in Fuerteventura

 Sightseeing in Fuerteventura

-Fuerteventura is full of stunning natural sights that you should definitely visit during your vacation.
-In fact, the island has been designated as a biosphere reserve by UNESCO due to its impressive ecosystem diversity.
+Wondering what to see in Fuerteventura?
+Designated as a biosphere reserve by UNESCO due to its ecosystem diversity, the island is full of stunning natural sights.
 There are also many cultural attractions and museums that you can explore to learn more about Fuerteventura's history and traditions.

 Some of the must-see sights and attractions in Fuerteventura are: